thermalogic/Practices/Bonus/README.md

 ## 2 Version control with Git,Github(+2)

-* Version control with Git,Github for the codes
+* Version control with Git

+* Submit to your Github

-## 提交：
+## Submit：

+The ziped file include:

-1 source codes,data files and image of Linear Regression
+* 1 source codes,data files and image of Linear Regression

-2 images of Github repository for the codes
+* 2 images of your Github repository for the codes

-* 1 电邮：cmh@seu.edu.cn

-   * 主题：学号-姓名-B
+**Email to：** cmh@seu.edu.cn

-   * 附件：学号-姓名-B.zip
+   * Subject：学号-姓名-B

-* 2 **截至时间**：2019.06.16
+   * Attachment：学号-姓名-B.zip

+**Deadline**：2019.06.16

 ## Reference